Committee on Curricula (CoC) Guidelines

 [See also: http://web.mit.edu/registrar/reg/majors-minors/minor_guidelines.html]

-- Minor programs consist of five to seven subjects, with a typical program comprising six.
-A minor may include subjects that count toward General Institute Requirements.
+Minor programs consist of five to seven subjects, generally six, and a minimum of 57 units.
+These subjects may count toward General Institute Requirements and departmental program requirements.

-- A student may not take a minor in the area of his or her major.
-In addition, minors are not allowed in either field of composite degrees combining two different fields, for example, the SB in Mathematics with Computer Science or the SB in Computer Science and Molecular Biology.
-The CoC has the authority to determine whether a specific combination is permissible.
+- A student may not take a minor in the area of his or her major: the minor degree is intended to be independent from the major degree, and not tangentially related.
+In addition, minors are not allowed in either field of composite degrees combining two different fields, for example, the SB in Mathematics with Computer Science, SB in Humanities and Science, or the SB in Humanities and Engineering.

 Departments may not include graduate subjects in the Bulletin description of a minor.
 This is consistent with the established view that students must be able to fulfill the requirements of any minor program by taking undergraduate subjects.
 In addition, because the CoC does not have jurisdiction over graduate subjects, this restriction preserves the Committee’s ability to exercise its oversight responsibilities for minors.
 However, departments retain the authority to approve appropriate substitutions for specific requirements in their programs.